pannal/Sub-Zero.bundle-wiki/Sub‐Zero-Configuration.md

 2. Scan: Include embedded subtitles:
  * When enabled, subliminal finds embedded subtitles (ignoring forced) that are already present within the media file.
 3. Scan: Include external subtitles:
- * When enabled, subliminal finds subtitles located near the media file on the filesystem.
+ * When enabled, subliminal finds subtitles located near the media file (or in the configured sub-folder) on the filesystem.
 (SideCars)
-4. Minimum score for TV-Show download:
+4. Minimum score for TV-Show download (keep the default value for best results):
  * When configured, what is the minimum score for subtitles to download them?
 Lower scored subtitles are not downloaded.
-5. Minimum score for Movie download:
+5. Minimum score for Movie download (keep the default value for best results):
  * When configured, what is the minimum score for subtitles to download them?
 Lower scored subtitles are not downloaded.
 6. Download hearing impaired subtitles:
  * "prefer": score subtitles for hearing impaired higher